NimbleText 1.6, Codename Jetboat

 Sometimes the data you are parsing is 'jagged' meaning different rows have a different number of columns.
 This can happen for a variety of reasons.
 In NimbleText we can't pick and choose the data we are handed.
 We just do our best to handle for what we get.

-When you have jagged data, you often want to read the last column, or the second last column: basically you want to count the columns starting from the left.
+When you have jagged data, you often want to read the last column, or the second last column: basically you want to count the columns starting from the right.
 For example, here's some sporting data:

 Name, Scores (ascending) Stu, 0, 0, 1 Jim, 1, 2, 2, 3, 8 Stacey, 0, 0, 1, 3, 3, 9, 9